iksaglam/Zonguldak/Files/ID_Loci.md

 #### Qaulity filtering of fastq files:

 Now let us truncate reads to 80bp and remove low quality reads (i.e. < Q20).
-Here we will be using a custom perl script ([here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/QualityFilter.pl))but any quality filtering software can be used.
+We will be using a custom perl script given [here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/QualityFilter.pl), but any quality filtering software can be used as well.

 ```Bash
 scripts=/egitim/iksaglam/scripts